jhung-geo/project_ark/README.md

     "A 26 a 9d l 03 r"

-In addition to the hardware I2C bus (SCL/SDA), an additional three I2C buses are available as:
+In addition to the main hardware I2C bus (SCL/SDA), an additional two hardware I2C buses are available as:

     Bus     SCL     SDA
     -------------------
-    1       7       6
+    1       A5      A4
-    2       5       4
-    3       3       2
+    2       SCK     MOSI

+To enable these additional hardware I2C buses, you must select the board

+    Adafruit Metro M4 NI =^._.^= ∫ (SAMD51)

 You can also control the Arduino digital GPIOs with the following commands: